The Government wants to end rough sleeping, is it going about it the right way?

-St Mungo’s Home for Good campaign is calling on government action to end rough sleeping because we know it can be done.
+St Mungo’s is calling on government action to end rough sleeping because we know it can be done.
 By 2010, 20 years of government action meant the end of rough sleeping was in sight.

 We also know that since 2008, nearly £1bn has been cut from vital homelessness services.
 Services that provide specialist one-to-one support to help people cope with complex problems like poor mental health, substance use and domestic abuse, and prevent people from sleeping rough in the first place by helping them before they become homeless.